Est. 1959 Intermediate

 Latest Version COBOL 2023

 COBOL (COmmon Business-Oriented Language) is one of the oldest programming languages still in active production use.
-Despite decades of predictions of its demise, COBOL continues to process an estimated 95% of ATM transactions and the majority of credit card operations worldwide.
+Despite decades of predictions of its demise, COBOL reportedly continues to process the majority of ATM transactions and credit card operations worldwide, according to widely cited industry estimates.

 History & Origins

 In 1959, a committee of computer manufacturers, government agencies, and users formed CODASYL (Conference on Data Systems Languages) to create a common business language.
-Led by Grace Hopper, who had pioneered the concept of machine-independent programming languages with FLOW-MATIC, the committee designed COBOL with revolutionary goals:
+Grace Hopper, who had pioneered the concept of machine-independent programming languages with FLOW-MATIC, served as a key technical consultant to the committee.
+COBOL was designed with revolutionary goals:

 1. English-like readability - Code should read like business documentation